 In 2009, in an effort to address liquidity and working capital constraints at Waste Recyclers Holdings, LLC, or Waste Recyclers, we restructured our debt investments in Waste Recyclers to provide for a lower rate of current cash interest and a higher rate of PIK interest.
 In addition, in 2009, we recognized an unrealized loss on our debt investments in Waste Recyclers of approximately \$0.7 million.
 We continued to receive scheduled cash interest payments from Waste Recyclers during 2009.
 In March 2010, Waste Recyclers did not make its scheduled cash interest payments for the first quarter of 2010 and in April 2010, we received notification from Waste Recycler's senior lender that Waste Recyclers was blocked from making interest payments to us for a period of 180 days.
-As a result, we placed our debt investments in Waste Recyclers on non-accrual status and under U.S. GAAP, we no longer recognize an unrealized loss on our debt investments in Waste Recyclers for financial reporting purposes.
+As a result, we placed our debt investments in Waste Recyclers on non-accrual status and under U.S. GAAP, we no longer recognize interest income on our debt investments in Waste Recyclers for financial reporting purposes.
 In the first quarter of 2010, we recognized an unrealized loss on our debt investments in Waste Recyclers of approximately \$3.4 million.
-As of March 31, 2010, the cost of our debt investments in Waste Recyclers was approximately \$9.7 million and the fair value of our debt investments in Waste Recyclers was approximately \$5.6 million.
+As of March 31, 2010, the cost of our debt investments in Waste Recyclers was approximately \$5.6 million.